How To Sign a PDF

 Electronic Signatures vs. Digital Signatures

 It’s important to note that an electronic signature, or e-signature, is not the same thing as a digital signature.
-It’s easy to confuse the two phrases, so here is a quick explanation of their differences:
+It’s easy to confuse the two phrases, so here is a quick explanation of digital signature vs electronic signature and their differences:

 A digital image of your true signature